Information for Parents

 How do I know if my child has lead in his or her blood?

 Most children do not look or act sick when they have been exposed to lead.
-A blood test is the only way to find out if your child has been exposed to lead.
+A simple finger stick blood test is the only way to find out if your child has been exposed to lead.
 Talk to your child’s doctor about having your child tested at one and again at two years old.
 Children who were not tested at those ages should have a test between 3-6 years of age.
-A small amount of blood will be taken from the finger, toe or arm.
+A small amount of blood will be taken from the finger, toe or arm and the good news is that this test is covered by insurance.

 What do my child’s test results mean?